-1.1 This statement is made pursuant to Section 54 of the Modern Slavery Act 2015, it applies to our financial year ended 31st December 2017 and sets out the steps that Aga Khan Foundation (United Kingdom) (AKF (UK)) has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
+1.1.
+This statement is made with reference to Section 54 of the Modern Slavery Act 2015.
+It applies to our financial year ended 31st December 2022 and sets out the steps that Aga Khan Foundation (United Kingdom) (AKF (UK)) has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our organisation or supply chain.

-1.2 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
+1.2.
+Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
 AKF (UK) has a zero tolerance approach to any form of modern slavery.
-We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within our organisation or our supply chain.
+We are committed to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within our organisation or our supply chain.

 2. OUR ORGANISATION

-2.4 AKF (UK) is a non-denominational, non-profit, charitable organisation (registered charity number 266518).
+2.1.
+AKF (UK) is a non-denominational, non-profit, charitable organisation (registered charity number 266518).
 It is a unit within the international Aga Khan Foundation (AKF).

 3. OUR SUPPLY CHAIN

-3.1 AKF (UK) works with a number of suppliers, ranging from those providing building services and construction to implementing programmatic partners.
+3.1.
+AKF (UK) works with a number of suppliers, ranging from those providing building services to implementing programmatic partners.

-3.3 AKF (UK) takes the selection of its suppliers very seriously.
-As part of our contract with tendered suppliers and as part of our due diligence process, we require that they confirm to us that:
+as part of our due diligence process, we require the suppliers to confirm to us that:

-- They have an anti-slavery policy (and if not, they will abide by AKF (UK)’s)
+a.
+They have an anti-slavery policy (and if not, they will abide by AKF (UK)’s policy).

-- (For UK based suppliers) They pay their employees at least the national minimum wage
+b.
+(For UK based suppliers) They pay their employees at least the national minimum wage.

-We will terminate the contract at any time should any instances of modern slavery for which the supplier is responsible come to light.
+We will terminate our contract with that supplier at any time should any instances of modern slavery for which the supplier is responsible come to light.

-4.1 We operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
+4.1.
+We operate a number of internal policies to ensure that we are conducting business in an ethical manner.
 These include:

 - Anti-slavery Policy: This policy sets out the organisation’s stance on modern slavery and explains where employees can go for help or raise concerns.

-- Safeguarding Policy: a global framework document that will provide a common frame of reference for all Aga Khan Foundation unit in order to ensure we are safeguarding beneficiaries, staff and volunteers and the organisation.
+- Safeguarding Policy: This is a global framework document providing a common frame of reference for all Aga Khan Foundation units in order to ensure we are safeguarding beneficiaries, staff and volunteers and the organisation.

-- Recruitment Policy: We operate a robust recruitment policy, including conducting eligibility to work in the UK and background employment checks.
+- Recruitment Policy: We operate a robust recruitment policy, including background employment checks.

-- Whistleblowing policy: We operate a whistleblowing policy so that all employees know that they can raise concerns about how colleagues are being treated, or practices within our business or supply chain, without fear of reprisals.
+- Whistleblowing policy: We operate a whistleblowing policy so that all employees know that they can raise concerns about how they or colleagues are being treated, or practices within our organisation or supply chain, without fear of reprisals.